Insight • Design craft

 Pairing rules

 Handmade type needs a foil.
-Pair it with a clean, neutral typeface that provides contrast.
+Pair it with a clean, neutral typeface that gives you contrast.
 The tension between rough and refined is what makes the combination work.
-Avoid pairing two handmade fonts (the result is chaotic, not charming).
+Do not pair two handmade fonts - the result is chaotic, not charming.

 Size and weight guidelines

-Define minimum sizes for the handmade typeface.
-Below a certain size, the character of the type disappears and it just looks blurry.
-Set a minimum display size and enforce it.
+Set minimum sizes for the handmade typeface.
+Below a certain size, the character disappears and the type just looks blurry.
+Decide the cutoff and enforce it.

 Technical implementation for web